 Driving Economic Forces in Vicksburg, MS

 If there is one shared trait about the forces that drive the economy of Vicksburg and Warren County, it would have to be diversity.
-From the casinos on the Mississippi River to the laboratories of the U.S. Army Corps of Engineers (USACE), a variety of entities combine to impact economic life here.
+From the casinos on the Mississippi River to the laboratories of the U.S. Army Corps of Engineers (USACE) and the industries, a variety of entities combine to impact economic life here.

 The U.S. Army Engineer Research and Development Center, one of the premier engineering and scientific research organizations in the world, is top employer in Vicksburg and Warren County with around 1,700 employees.
 Its economic impact on the state is $355 million annually.

-Other leading employers are the River Region Health System; Vicksburg-Warren County School District; USACE's Mississippi Valley Division; Ameristar Casino; LeTourneau Technologies; Tyson Foods; DiamondJacks Casino Hotel; City of Vicksburg; and Wal-Mart Supercenter.
+Other leading employers are the River Region Health System; Vicksburg-Warren County School District; USACE's Mississippi Valley Division; Ameristar Casino; LeTourneau Technologies; Tyson Foods; DiamondJacks Casino Hotel; City of Vicksburg; Home Depot; and Wal-Mart Supercenter.

 A key reason for this region’s strong economy is the Port of Vicksburg, where some 14 million tons of freight are imported and exported each year.
 One of the largest inland ports in the country, the port supports 2,500 jobs and is close to major interstates and railroads.

-In fact, Warren County is situated within an excellent highway system, as Interstate 20 and U.S. Highway 80 run parallel in an east-west direction.
+In fact, Warren County is situated within an excellent highway system, as Interstate 20 and U.S. Highway 80 run parallel in an east-west direction, while U.S. Highways 61 and 27 along with nearby Interstate 55 run north and south.
 The only four-lane interstate bridge between Memphis and Baton Rouge crosses the Mississippi River at Vicksburg.